 Energy labels explained Dishwasher energy labels

-Dishwashers are increasingly energy and water efficient these days, but some brands, models and programs are more efficient than others.
+Dishwashers are increasingly becoming energy and water efficient, but some brands, models and programs are more efficient than others.
 This means that choosing the right dishwasher and following our expert tips on how to use it will save you money on running costs.

 The EU energy label found on all new dishwashers at the point of sale provides a good indication of how much energy and water a model typically uses.

-All dishwashers are graded A to G for energy efficiency, with A being the most efficient and cheapest to run.
+All dishwashers are graded A+++ to D for energy efficiency, with A+++ being the most efficient and cheapest to run.
 But if you bought your dishwasher before 2011, it could be rated as low as G and add a lot of money to your energy bill.

 The EU energy rating is determined by testing the energy consumed washing a collection of soiled tableware and dishes using the standard cycle recommended by the manufacturer.
 The cleaning, rinsing and drying performance are also evaluated.